Skip to main content

 60th Reunion Welcome Event

-Members of the 1965 and 1966 classes are invited to this first special event welcome event.
-Please join your Reunion Planning Committee and classmates as we kick-off our weekend of reconnecting.
+Members of the 1965 and 1966 classes are invited to join your Reunion Planning Committee and classmates as we kick off this weekend of reconnecting.

 1965